pasj453/molecule_properties_prediction/README.md

 ## Training

 To train the model, a json file must be provided with the relevant hyperparameters for each model.
-Currently the hyperparamets are:
+Currently the hyperparameters are:
 * the number of units per layer `neurons`
 * dropout rate `dropout_rate`
 * the default activation for each layer of mlp `activation`